-- where the complainant is considered unreasonable: the Trust sets out examples of behaviour it considers unreasonable in Appendix 2; - where this complaints procedure has been exhausted, the issue closed and the complainant seeks to raise the same or similar issues again; - where the Teaching School Hub believes it has made every reasonable step to address the reasonable concerns of the complainant. - where the Teaching School Hub believes that the complainant is intent on causing disruption or inconvenience; or - where the complainant demonstrates abusive or aggressive behaviour towards the Teaching School Hub or any member of staff at the Teaching School Hub.
+- where the complainant is considered unreasonable: the Hub sets out examples of behaviour it considers to be acceptable- see previous section; - where this complaints procedure has been exhausted, the issue closed and the complainant seeks to raise the same or similar issues again; - where the Appropriate Body believes it has made every reasonable step to address the reasonable concerns of the complainant. - where the Appropriate Body believes that the complainant is intent on causing disruption or inconvenience; or - where the complainant demonstrates abusive or aggressive behaviour towards the Teaching School Hub or any member of staff at the Teaching School Hub.

-Ultimately, if a complainant persists in pursuing a complaint to the point where the Teaching School Hub considers that the behaviour of the complainant constitutes harassment, discrimination and/or is threatening or intimidating to the staff of the Teaching School, it may be necessary for the academy to take further and proportionate action, including (by way of example) the imposition of a ban on the complainant from contacting the Hub and/or attending Hub premises and/or taking legal action (which may include seeking an injunction or court order), or notifying the Police;
+Ultimately, if a complainant persists in pursuing a complaint to the point where the Teaching School Hub considers that the behaviour of the complainant constitutes harassment, discrimination and/or is threatening or intimidating to the staff of the Teaching School, it may be necessary for the Hub to take further and proportionate action, including (by way of example) the imposition of a ban on the complainant from contacting the Hub and/or attending Hub premises and/or taking legal action (which may include seeking an injunction or court order), or notifying the Police;

-APPENDIX 2: Complaints likely to be considered unreasonable by the Teaching School Hub
+Complaints likely to be considered unreasonable by the Teaching School Hub

-One or more of the examples listed below may result in the academy taking the view that a complaint, or continuation with this procedure is not reasonable and therefore that the procedure should be brought to a close:
+One or more of the examples listed below may result in the Hub taking the view that a complaint, or continuation with this procedure is not reasonable and therefore that the procedure should be brought to a close:

-- where (at Stage 3) the Teaching School Hub Director considers, after careful consideration of the outcome of the investigation, the nature of the complaint, the actions taken by the Teaching School to resolve the matter (and, if applicable, the outcome from the mediation meeting) and, having regard to the criteria set out below the complaint is not reasonable and/or that to continue with this procedure would not be reasonable; - a complainant refusing to articulate the complaint or to specify the grounds of complaint; - a complainant refusing to specify the outcome sought by raising the complaint and/or seeking an unrealistic outcome; - a complainant refusing to co-operate with the complaints investigation including, for example a meeting with the Chair, a mediation meeting (if applicable) or attendance at a Complaints Panel meeting where a meeting or the complainants attendance would be reasonable; - a complainant insisting that the complaint be dealt with outside of this procedure; - a complainant raising trivial or irrelevant information or raising large numbers of detailed but unimportant questions and/or insisting on answers within their own timescales; - a complainant making unjustified complaints or allegations about staff who are trying to deal with the issues raised and/or seeking to have those staff replaced; - a complainant changing the basis of the complaint as the investigation proceeds; - a complainant repeatedly making the same complaint, not withstanding that investigations have resulted in the matter being concluded or declared groundless; - a complainant refusing to accept the findings and/or conclusions of the investigation where this procedure has been fully and correctly implemented; - a complainant making unreasonable and excessive demands on the Teaching School Hub time by frequent, lengthy, complicated and/or stressful contact with staff, either in person, in writing, via e-mail, text or by telephone while the complaint is being dealt with; - a complainant publishing or verbalising unacceptable or false information or comments about the Hub or any member of school staff in any social media or newspaper; - a complainant using threatening, abusive or intimidatory language or behaviour to any member of staff.
+- a complainant refusing to articulate the complaint or to specify the grounds of complaint; - a complainant refusing to specify the outcome sought by raising the complaint and/or seeking an unrealistic outcome; - a complainant refusing to co-operate with the complaints investigation including, for example a meeting with the Chair, a mediation meeting (if applicable) or attendance at a Complaints Panel meeting where a meeting or the complainants attendance would be reasonable; - a complainant insisting that the complaint be dealt with outside of this procedure; - a complainant raising trivial or irrelevant information or raising large numbers of detailed but unimportant questions and/or insisting on answers within their own timescales; - a complainant making unjustified complaints or allegations about staff who are trying to deal with the issues raised and/or seeking to have those staff replaced; - a complainant changing the basis of the complaint as the investigation proceeds; - a complainant repeatedly making the same complaint, not withstanding that investigations have resulted in the matter being concluded or declared groundless; - a complainant refusing to accept the findings and/or conclusions of the investigation where this procedure has been fully and correctly implemented; - a complainant making unreasonable and excessive demands on the Teaching School Hub time by frequent, lengthy, complicated and/or stressful contact with staff, either in person, in writing, via e-mail, text or by telephone while the complaint is being dealt with; - a complainant publishing or verbalising unacceptable or false information or comments about the Hub or any member of school staff in any social media or newspaper; - a complainant using threatening or abusive language or behaviour to any member of staff.